Aya Cash: Personal life

 Cash said that she has a hawk tattooed on her back because she was told that Aya means "hawk" in Hebrew.
-However, when she visited Israel she was told that "Aya" (איה) is an archaic word for "hawk", though it is, in fact, the Modern Hebrew word for "honey buzzard", a different bird of prey.
+However, when she visited Israel she was told that "Aya" (איה) is an archaic word for "hawk" (though it is, in fact, the Modern Hebrew word for "honey buzzard", a different bird of prey).
+Meanwhile, the word "aya" is widely used as the Israeli version of the interjection "ouch."

 Cash is a celebrity ambassador for INARA, an NGO that helps war-wounded refugee children from Syria get medical help.